 Mortgage interest rates

-Mortgage interest rates also greatly affect affordability.
+The mortgage interest rate you qualify for will also greatly affect affordability.
 The lower your interest rate, the more home you can afford because you will pay less interest per month and over the life of the loan.
-While interest rates have remained low for the last several years, experts predict that interest rates will rise to 5 percent by the end of 2015, which could lower homebuyers' purchasing power.

-Imagine for a moment that you are a homeowner approved for a 4 percent interest rate on a 30-year, fixed-rate conforming loan of $250,000.
-In this case, your monthly mortgage payment would be about $1,190 per month.
+Here’s an example: If you are approved for a 4 percent interest rate on a 30-year fixed-rate loan for $250,000, your monthly mortgage payment would be about $1,190 per month.

 If your interest rate rose to 5 percent, but all other factors remained identical, your monthly mortgage payment would increase to about $1,340 per month.
-That's a difference of $1,800 annually and $54,000 over the life of the loan.
+That means that by inflating the interest rate by just 1 percent, you would end up paying on average $1,800 more in interest annually — and $54,000 over the life of the loan.